Skip to Main Content

 You can compare auto loan interest rates

 The preapproval process is streamlined, and most applications are usually processed within 30 minutes.
-As a result, you can shop around with several lenders and compare offers to find the best loan rate.
+As a result, you can shop around with several lenders and compare offers to find the best auto loan rate.
 Just make sure any full applications are done within two weeks so that they don’t count as multiple inquiries on your credit report.

 You may get a better interest rate